Easonzero/ideas/README.md

 - write your idea by your prefer editor or write directly in terminal
 - view in terminal, support markdown format
 - CURD
+- search by tag, summary, or detail of an idea

 ## Installation
 **[Cargo](https://doc.rust-lang.org/cargo)**